-like YARTS (Yosemite Area Regional Transportation System) or tour guide providers, and you will not need a Peak Hour Day-Use reservation!
+like YARTS (Yosemite Area Regional Transportation System) or tour guide providers, and you will not need a day-use reservation!

 Plan ahead and reserve area lodging for peak season and weekends early.

 Sign up to receive text alerts from the park.
 Text YNPTraffic to 333111.